fegyizoli/tailscale-notes/README.md

 #### python3

 You can set any directory you want with this variant.
-It will not wait for files to be transferred though.

 ``` bash
 python3 ~/scripts/taildrop.py -r ~/wherever/you/want/to/receive